svnnynior/code-drills/show-me-the-money/Readme.md

 Use mock Xero Balance Sheet API docker image available at https://hub.docker.com/r/jaypeng2015/show-me-the-money.

-Server runs on http with port 3000 and the api path is `/api.xro/2.0/Reports/BalanceSheet` once you have it running.
+The Server runs on http with port 3000, and the api path is `/api.xro/2.0/Reports/BalanceSheet` once you have it running.

 The system should consist of the following: